 This could not be explained using the accepted view of the strength of materials.
 Hooke (1678) had observed that most objects act like a linear spring: its deflection is proportional to the force applied.
 Applying this to the quantity of stress, s (force per unit area), Hooke’s law is stated aswhere ε is the strain (stretching per unit length) of the object and E is the elastic modulus (stiffness) of the object’s material.
 For small strains (typically less than 0.1 %) this linear relationship holds true for many materials.
 However, for larger strains the stress-strain relationship is non-linear.
 Fig. 4 shows a typical stress-strain curve for AISI 4340 steel from a tensile test.

 Wohler (1870) performed laboratory tests with a number of rotating railroad axles under different levels of bending load and measured the number of cycles required to cause failure.
-A static bending load, P, on a rotating axle causes a cycling of the stress from tension to compression at any particular point on the axle as shown in Fig. 5.
+A static bending load, P, on a rotating axle causes cycling of the stress from tension to compression at any particular point on the axle as shown in Fig. 5.

 Wohler created the “S-N” graph (Fig. 6) to present these results.
-The maximum applied stress, S, is plotted vs. N, the number of cycles causing failure, on a log scale.
+The maximum applied stress, S, is plotted vs. N, the number of cycles causing the failure, on a log scale.

 Comparing Figs. 4 and 6, it can be seen that cyclical stresses above the yield stress (causing plastic deformation) result in failure before 103 cycles.
 This is called low cycle fatigue (LCF) and is highly non-linear and difficult to model.
 This tutorial focuses on the other case, where cyclical stresses below the yield stress (causing elastic deformation) result in failure after 103 cycles.
-This is called high cycle fatigue (HCF) and is suitable to linear models.
+This is called high cycle fatigue (HCF) and is suitable for linear models.

-Over many years a large amount of S-N data has been collected for a variety of materials including the influence of a number of design variables, such as: surface finish, notches and fillets, heat treatments, etc. The general consensus as to the cause of failure in the HCF range of stress is explained by the theory of fracture mechanics.
+Over many years a large amount of S-N data has been collected for a variety of materials including the influence of a number of design variables, such as surface finish, notches, and fillets, heat treatments, etc. The general consensus as to the cause of failure in the HCF range of stress is explained by the theory of fracture mechanics.
 Microscopic defects in the material’s molecular structure grow as the stress is cycled even though this is not evident to the eye.
-Eventually the defects grow into cracks and the material breaks. [e.g. Paris, et al. (1961)]
+Eventually, the defects grow into cracks and the material breaks. [e.g. Paris, et al. (1961)]

 Several modifications have been made to the S-N curve to account for different loading conditions found in many situations.
 Goodman (1899) and others considered cases where the mean value of the loading is not zero.
 Since vibration excitation is generally assumed to have a mean value of zero, these cases are not considered here.